 - 50’s Prime Time Cafe — Table Service restaurant offering throwback comfort food.

 - Hollywood & Vine — Table Service restaurant offering American cuisine.
 This is also the only location for character dining in Hollywood Studios, with Disney Junior breakfasts and Minnie and friends lunches and dinners.

 - Tune-In Lounge is connected to 50’s Prime Time Cafe and offers drinks plus the same menu as 50’s Prime Time Cafe.

-- Backlot Express — Quick Service location offerings burgers and sandwiches.
+- Backlot Express — Quick Service location offering burgers and sandwiches.